-We were not told that Chris and his band were perhaps the first "colonial imperialists," nor that the Europeans who followed brought to our Indians such unwelcomed diseases as measles, smallpox, typhus and vellow fever, surely things they could do without.
-At last the Organization of American States is pushing an effort to redress 500 years of abuses against the Indians.
+We were not told that Chris and his band were perhaps the first "colonial imperialists," nor that the Europeans who followed brought to our Indians such unwelcomed diseases as measmallpox, typhus yellow fever, surely things they could do without.
+At last the Organization of American States is pushing an effort to redress 500 years of abuses against the

+Indians.

-In trying to reconstruct parts of Westford history for the past century or more, I find at times I try to blame my typewriter for passing out misinformation.
+In trying to reconstruct parts of Westford history for the past century or more.
+I find at times I try to blame my typewriter for passing out misinformation.
 Memories get hazy after a stretch of years.
-I forget and I find my informants can have a lapse of memory, too.
-Also, delving in old manuscripts, newspaper clippings and even town records, some of the facts and events don't always check out the first time.
+I forget and I find my informants can have a lapse of memory, too Also, delving in old manuscripts. newspaper pings and even town records, some of the facts and events don't always check out the first old story seemed to me improbable I consulted a highly respected geolog-ist to give his opinion it didn't take Dr John Salisbury but a minute to recognize it is a pothole, formed during the Ice Age